Puneeth-A-R/Simplr/README.md

-# MyLang
+# Simplr
 An interpreted programming language created from scratch using the python programming language.
-I've very creatively named this language as MyLang :)
+I've very creatively named this language as Simplr :)

 I worked on this project over a period of 4 months (From mid of December 2021 to about the mid of April 2022).
-MyLang programming language currently supports the following features:
+Simplr programming language currently supports the following features:
 - Handles simple and complex mathematical expressions (Along with Algebraic precedence and associativity).
 - Runtime error handling mechanisms.
 - Helpful error messages (Points the row and column number of the error).